USS Tuscaloosa (CA-37): November 1942 – May 1943

-On 8 November 1942, Operation Torch—the code name of the Anglo-American effort to conquer Northwestern Africa from the Vichy French and Nazi Germany, and thence to expel the Axis Powers from Africa—got under way.
+On 8 November 1942, Operation Torch—the code name of the Anglo-American effort to conquer Northwestern Africa from the Vichy French and Nazi Germany, and thence to expel the Axis powers from Africa—got under way.

 Off Casablanca, French Morocco, the heavy cruisers Tuscaloosa and Wichita joined the new American battleship Massachusetts, the aircraft carrier Ranger and numerous light cruisers and destroyers as the "big guns" for the segment of Operation Torch in Morocco.
 (Other forces invaded Algeria via the Mediterranean Sea.)
 As American troops waded ashore, Tuscaloosa's powerful 8-inch, 55-calibre guns, aided by accurate spotting from the cruiser's scout planes, thundered loudly and sent high explosive shells flying shorewards into the French Army's defensive positions.
 In the harbor, French Navy warships scurried about as they prepared to sortie against the attackers.

 The unfinished and immobile French Navy battleship Jean Bart, could still throw a powerful punch from her few completed 15 in naval guns, and she fired several relatively accurate salvoes, straddling the American warships several times with shell splashes.
 (The French did not have any fire control radars at that time, or for years later.)
 The French Army's shore batteries at Table d'Aukasha and El Hank also proved to be troublesome.
 However, the combined might of the American warships and naval air power silenced both the shore batteries and the big guns of Jean Bart, and demolished several French Air Force airfields.

-After being narrowly missed by several torpedoes from a Vichy French submarine and shells from Jean Bart's heavy artillery, Tuscaloosa retired from the battle scene to refuel at sea and to replenish her ammunition in deeper waters farther offshore.
+After being narrowly missed by several torpedoes from Vichy French submarine Antiope and shells from Jean Bart's heavy artillery, Tuscaloosa retired from the battle scene to refuel at sea and to replenish her ammunition in deeper waters farther offshore.
 After these laborious operations, she remained offshore in support of the invasion and then she headed back to the East Coast of the United States for a major shipyard overhaul and replenishment at a large naval base.

 Following this overhaul, Tuscaloosa rejoined the mission covering convoys bound for North Africa via the Atlantic and the Mediterranean, while American, British, Free French troops and airmen pushed the Axis Armies and the Vichy French forces out of Morocco and Algeria, and following that, cornering them in northern Tunisia around the city of Tunis.
 At that point, all of the Axis troops in Tunisia surrendered to the Allies in early May 1943, and thus the Axis powers were expelled from Africa.

 Meanwhile, from March through May 1943, Tuscaloosa steamed in a task force on training exercises off the east coast of the United States.

 Besides honing its fighting edge, this group formed a fast, mobile, and ready striking force, should German surface ships slip through the Allied blockade to terrorize Allied shipping in the Atlantic.
 In late May, she escorted RMS Queen Mary, which bore British Prime Minister Churchill to New York City.
 After rejoining the task force for a brief time, Tuscaloosa joined Augusta at the Boston Navy Yard for a 10-day work period.